namishelex01/aws-security-cert-service-notes/Security/aws-secrets-manager.md

 * [Secrets manager](https://aws.amazon.com/secrets-manager/faqs/)
-    + Also see: Systems Manager Parameter Store - no rotation features, but free.
     + Automatic rotation for AWS RDS, DocumentDB, Redshift
     + Lambda functions to rotate other types
     + 4kb limit on secrets (JSON docs)